Health and Safety Quick Links

 For more information regarding compliance visit the compliance review protocol page on DODD’s site.

-Under the guidelines of Ohio Revised Code, Summit DD conducts quality assessment reviews of all activities related to administering prescribed medications, performing health-related activities, or performing tube feedings by private providers caring for individuals with specific medical needs.
-This oversight helps to ensure that best practices are followed during these health-related activities and individuals’ safety is the top priority.
-Quality assessment reviews must be conducted at least once every three years, or as needed.
+According to Ohio Revised Code, Summit DD reviews how private providers administer prescribed medications, perform health-related tasks, and complete tube feedings for individuals with specific medical needs.
+This oversight helps to ensure that best practices are followed during health-related activities and individuals’ safety is top priority.
+Quality reviews happen at least once every three years, or more often if needed.

-Service and Support Administrators (SSAs) are responsible for the ongoing coordination and monitoring of a individual’s ISP.
-They use person-centered planning to develop, review and revise an individual’s service plan as well as gauge progress toward desired outcomes outlined in the ISP.
-Review and revise the individual service plan at least every twelve months or more frequently if necessary.
+Service and Support Administrators (SSAs) are responsible for the ongoing coordination and monitoring of an individual’s Individualized Service Plan (ISP).
+SSAs use person-centered planning to develop, review, and revise an individual’s service plan as well as gauge progress toward desired outcomes (outlined in the ISP).
+Service plans are reviewed and revised at least every twelve months or more frequently, if necessary.

 - Learn more about Service Coordination